pandas-dev/pandas/doc/source/io.rst

 .. note::

-   If the destination table does not exist, a new table will be created.
-The destination dataset id must already exist in order for a new table to be created.
+   The destination table and destination dataset will automatically be created if they do not already exist.

 The ``if_exists`` argument can be used to dictate whether to ``'fail'``, ``'replace'`` or ``'append'`` if the destination table already exists.
 The default value is ``'fail'``.